santiblanko/santiblanko/README.md

 - **Hexagonal Architecture:** Proficient in designing applications using Hexagonal Architecture for clean separation of concerns.

+## Misc

+- **NSIS:** NSIS is an open-source installation system that allows you to create custom software installers for Windows easily.

+-**PKG:** The Vercel pkg tool is a command-line utility provided by Vercel, a cloud platform for frontend developers.
+This tool is used to package Node.js applications into a single executable binary.
+It simplifies the deployment and distribution of Node.js applications by eliminating the need for end-users to install Node.js or its dependencies.

 ## Project Management

 - **Scrum:** Proficient in Scrum, an agile framework for project management that emphasizes iterative development, collaboration, and customer feedback.